cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 ##### Deploying on Azure (Portworx)

-If Maximo Application Suite will be deployed on OpenShift deployed on Azure, the credentials for the Azure account need to be provided.
+If Cloud Pak for Data(CP4D) will be deployed on OpenShift deployed on Azure, the credentials for the Azure account need to be provided.
 Several clis are required for these steps:

 - `az` cli - https://docs.microsoft.com/en-us/cli/azure/install-azure-cli